TheJacksonLaboratory/bestpractices_workshop/docstrings.md

 4. In general, it is a good idea to do a Ruff pass on your code before committing or merging it!
 Tip: you can also run `ruff check --fix` to automatically fix some of the issues it finds.

+5. You can specify extra rules using `--select`, for example `ruff check --select D` will only check for docstring related issues, while `I` will look at import sorting.
+You can also ignore specific rules using `--ignore`, for example `ruff check --ignore E501` will ignore line length issues.

-5. Finally, you can also use `ruff` as a formatting tool, similar to `black`.
+6. Finally, you can also use `ruff` as a formatting tool, similar to `black`.
 You can run `ruff format` on your repository directory to automatically reformat your code to follow PEP 8 guidelines.
 This is a great way to ensure that your code is consistently formatted and adheres to best practices.
 This can make it easier to avoid merge conflicts due to formatting/whitespace differences, however **if you are working on a shared codebase, make sure to check the contribution guide before running any autoformatting tools.**